Tracking Performance: 16 Metrics To Determine Real Estate Agent Success

 For example, a flat-fee brokerage is often more concerned with the number of closings than with the total sales volume, while a traditional split brokerage makes a direct percentage of the sales volume.

-However, if you allow sales volume to become the metric that agents look at to improve on, many will ultimately chase fewer deals with more significant payouts.
+However, if you allow sales volume to become the metric agents look at to improve, many will ultimately chase fewer deals with more significant payouts.
 Consider these factors when setting agent goals and negotiating commission plans.

 5. Pending Commissions